-Media BB Cream comes in a lightweight and compact 35ml tube and is travel-friendly.
+Media BB Cream comes in a lightweight and compact 35ml tube which makes it travel-friendly.

-At Y1100 or NTD281 (equivalent to USD10), Media BB Cream is value for money for all the benefits that it brings with it.
+At Y1100 or NTD280 (equivalent to USD10 or SGD14), this Japan BB Cream is value for money for all the benefits that it brings (view latest price).

 1. Too Sheer for Some

 For those who expect flawless skin, Media BB Cream may disappoint.
-Though it’s able to cover reasonably well, Media BB Cream can’t hide all imperfections.
+Though it’s able to provide reasonable coverage, it is not able to hide all imperfections.
 I tend to use it only for brief casual outings.

-Actually, I like its light texture because I thought that’s what a BB cream should do.
+Actually, I like its sheer coverage because I thought that’s what a BB cream should do.
 If I want heavier coverage, I would reach out for my foundation.
-So theoretically speaking, this shouldn’t be counted as a bad point.
+So theoretically speaking, this shouldn’t be counted as a con.
 I’m listing it here so that you guys are aware of its limitation.

 2. Smaller Quantity

-Some other brands such as Etude, Innisfree or Lancome may offer 40 to 50ml of product in their BB Cream.
-You get only 35ml from Media BB Cream offers only 35ml.
+Some other brands such as Etude, Innisfree or Lancome may offer 40 to 50ml for their BB Cream.
+You get only 35ml from Media BB Cream.

 3. Listed as a 6-in-1 Product?
 Not really